mqtt2go/mqtt2go.github.io/mqtt2go-remote-broker.md

 ### MQTT Reports
 <p align="justify">
 The MQTT reports presented here are designed as a “responses” to aforementioned commands.
-Their structure is also coherent with the general structure from 2.1.3 and the numbering is matching the one in <a href="#add-devices-fig">Fig. 1</a>.
+Their structure is also coherent with the general structure from <a href="./mqtt2go-commands#mqtt_reports">MQTT Reports</a> and the numbering is matching the one in <a href="#add-devices-fig">Fig. 1</a>.
 </p>